How Taming Terror Works

 The format currently looks like this:

-Title of work, episode/season/year
+Title of media, episode/season/year

-“Quote from the work.”
+“Quote from the media.”

 Spook Factor: 👻 out of 5